PattyHarris/FullStackWebDevelopment/NodeAndMongo/Readme-NodeMongoREST.md

 This assumes the --openssl option

 The following is output to the terminal:

 "A CA file has been bootstrapped using certificates from the SystemRoots keychain.
-To add additional certificates (e.g. the certificates added inbthe System keychain), place .pem files in
+To add additional certificates (e.g. the certificates added in the System keychain), place .pem files in
   /usr/local/etc/openssl/certs

 and run